MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

     With a single-tenant deployment, you can omit the `-Tenant` parameter and value.

-    At this stage, the tenant state is **OperationalDataUpgradePending**.
+    At this stage, the tenant state is **Operational**.
 Changes to system are

-3. Synchronize the tenant with the base application extension (Base Application).
+3. Synchronize the tenant to the base application extension (Base Application).

     Use the [Sync-NAVApp](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.apps.management/sync-navapp) cmdlet:

     ```
-    Sync-NAVApp -ServerInstance BC150 -Name "Base Application" -Version 15.0.34982.0 -tenant default
+    Sync-NAVApp -ServerInstance BC150 -Name "Base Application" -Version 14.5.0.0 -tenant default
     ```

     With this step, the base app takes ownership of the database tables.
 When completed, in SQL Server, the table names will be suffixed with the base app extension ID.

+4. Install custom base application extension on the tenant.

+    To install the extension, you use the [Install-NAVApp cmdlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.apps.management/install-navapp).

+    ```
+    Install-NAVApp -ServerInstance BC150 -Name "Base Application" -Version 14.5.0.0
+    ```

+    At this point, the base application is upgraded to the version 15 platform and is operational.
+You should be able to open the application in the client.

+5. Synchronize and install the test library extension, similar to base application.

-4. Synchronize the Microsoft and 3rd-party extensions that were previously installed before the upgrade with the tenant.
+1. Synchronize the Microsoft and 3rd-party extensions that were previously installed before the upgrade with the tenant.

     For each extension, do the following: